2025 GSA Board

 Alison Fox-Robichaud, Canada

 Alison is Professor of Medicine at McMaster University and an ICU physician and Director of Medical Education at Hamilton Health Sciences.
-She is the Scientific Director of Sepsis Canada, a research collaborative of over 200 scientists, knowledge users and patients and family partners.
-As a clinician scientist she studies sepsis from the bench to the bedside.
+She is the Scientific Director of Sepsis Canada, a research collaborative of over 200 scientists, knowledge users and patients, and family partners.
+As a clinician-scientist scientist she studies sepsis from the bench to the bedside.
 She is president of the Canadian Sepsis Foundation, a not-for-profit organization for sepsis advocacy and awareness.
 In 2018, the Global Sepsis Alliance awarded her an individual GSA Award for her sepsis leadership.

 Evangelos Giamarellos-Bourboulis, Greece